mozilla-metrics/grouperfish/docs/hacking.rst

     > ./install --package   # Creates grouperfish-$VERSION.tar.gz

-When building, you might get Maven warnings due to expressions in the ``'version'`` field, which can be ignored.
+When building, you might get Maven warnings due to expressions in the ``'version'`` field, which can be safely ignored.

 Coding Style
 ------------

-In general, consistency with existing surrounding code / module is more important for a patch than adherence to these rules (local consistency over global consistency).
+In general, consistency with existing surrounding code / the current module is more important for a patch than adherence to the rules listed here (local consistency wins over global consistency).

 Wrap text (documentation, doc comments) and Python at 80 columns, everything else (especially Java) at 120.